 I’ve mentioned before that I’m a huge fan of the simplicity of flat design, and if I’m being honest, it’s really dang hard for me not to use that style in everything I design.
-Especially presentation templates!
+Especially minimalist powerpoint templates!
 But I can’t resist every now and then, so here we go with three of my best PowerPoint templates with a flat-design theme:

 Flat design PowerPoint template built with table grids